Artash-N/6DOF-Arm-PID-Simulation/README.md

 End-to-end Demonstration Project of PD control, feedforward, trajectory planning, and reinforcement learning.
 Created for use by Stanford Robotics Club onboarding.

+This module introduces real-world robotic arm motion control through simulation.
+This includes planning smooth joint trajectories, tracking them using feedback control, compensating for physical concepts like intertia and gravity, and diagnosing results and performance using logs

 ------